 |Central Beach Inn: My favourite place to be in Mirissa|

 The boys who work there are really friendly, easy going and have a great sense of humour.
 The lady who runs the whole show is quite the superstar herself.
 She’s the sort of woman who is incredibly nice and kind but you know you wouldn’t want to cross the line with her.
 Kind of like my mum, I guess.
 The food at Central Beach’s sea facing restaurant is easily the best when compared to the other restaurants on the sandy stretch.
 The menu is varied and their skilled chef cooks everything to near perfection.
-The avocado salad and grilled chicken were my favourites.
+The avocado salad and grilled chicken was my favourite.
 While I loved the local Sri Lankan rice and curries, it was good to have a different and slightly healthier break.

 |Early morning Avocado Salad and Passion Fruit juice, Mirissa|

-They also have an extremely talented in-house bartender and unsurprisingly the cocktails are stellar, not to mention a mere $5 USD for a generous boozy glass.
+They also have an extremely talented in house bartender and unsurprisingly the cocktails are stellar, not to mention a mere $5 USD for a generous boozy glass.
 Another reason for the deliciousness of these cocktails is that the fruits used are sourced locally and are absolutely fresh.
 One of the best cocktails that was basically just magic in a glass (and that wasn’t just the alcohol talking) was called Tahitian Beauty, made with fresh off the tree Passion fruits.

-During the day, there are people surfing, bodyboarding, swimming or just reading on the beachside hammocks.
+During the day, there’s people surfing, bodyboarding, swimming or just reading on the beachside hammocks.
 In the evenings, the day’s catch is displayed and you’re free to take your pick of giant prawns, lobsters, snappers and a variety of other local fish.
 This is as fresh as seafood gets.
 Some evenings, the boys from the restaurants turn into fire poi performers to entertain the crowds and despite missing staff, the service continues to be as efficient as ever.

 |If bliss had a pictorial description, I am pretty sure this would be it|